phalcon-orphanage/docs/en/reference/views.rst

     }

-When we do not define a key to the cache, the component automatically creates one doing a md5_ to view name is currently rendered.
+When we do not define a key to the cache, the component automatically creates one using a md5_ hash of the name of the view currently being rendered.
 It is a good practice to define a key for each action so you can easily identify the cache associated with each view.

-When the View component needs to cache something it will request a cache service to the services container.
+When the View component needs to cache something it will request a cache service from the services container.
 The service name convention for this service is "viewCache":

 .. code-block:: php